Sanjanadhananjayaa/miyagi/docs/labs/02-build-your-own-copilot/Lab2-A(AKS).md

 # Lab 3.2: Explore and Verify the Containerized Miyagi UI and Recommendation service in AKS

+In this lab, you'll explores the deployment and verification of the Miyagi UI and Recommendation services on Azure Kubernetes Service (AKS).
+Tasks involve testing APIs and accessing the UI via Ingress endpoints, ensuring proper functionality within the AKS environment.

 ### Task 1: Explore Recommendation service in AKS using Ingress Endpoint

 1. To test the API run the below command to get the service IP addresses